tulip-lab/open-data/ISF-TDF2023/README.md

 - Licence: Inherits the repository-level open-data licence.
 Dataset values and documentation are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0), unless otherwise stated.
 - Recommended attribution: TULIP Lab.
 TULIP Lab Open Data Repository. https://github.com/tulip-lab/open-data.
 Licensed under CC BY 4.0.
 Also cite Zhang, Song, Li, Law, and Li (2026) using the citation below.
 - DOI/citation: `10.1016/j.annals.2026.104144`.
-- Public-release confirmation: This dataset is publicly released through the TULIP Lab Open Data Repository for current SIT742 use.
+- Public-release confirmation: This dataset is an owner-confirmed public TULIP Lab open-data release.
 Dataset-level provenance, source-owner disclaimer, citation, and DOI notes are retained for attribution and reproducibility; this confirmation does not remove any dataset-specific attribution requirement already documented.
-- Intended use: This dataset is intended for teaching, learning, assessment, and research use, subject to attribution and dataset-specific source notes.
+- Intended use: This dataset is intended for educational, research, and benchmarking use, subject to attribution and dataset-specific source notes.
-- Raw GitHub URL for the main student-facing data file: https://raw.githubusercontent.com/tulip-lab/open-data/main/ISF-TDF2023/ISF-TDF2023.csv
+- Raw GitHub URL for the public data file: https://raw.githubusercontent.com/tulip-lab/open-data/main/ISF-TDF2023/ISF-TDF2023.csv

-## Data Structure
+## Data structure

 Each destination country/region is represented by containing a continuous monthly tourism demand series.
 The complete timeline is divided into the following periods: